Getting married and not sure where to start on the wedding day timelines? You are in the right place.

-How do you create a timeline for your wedding day?
+How do you create your wedding day timeline?

 Your hair and make-up schedule is crucial.
 It will set precedence for the rest of the day.
 One of the mistakes we see most couples make is not giving enough time for hair and make-up.
 Talk to your hair & make-up artists about the time they will need.
 Also, leave some buffer time.
 For example, if your hair and make-up finish at 10.30, don’t schedule your photographer till 11.00.
 It will give you time if there is a delay.
 Furthermore, if you are including your bridesmaids in the getting-ready photos, remember they should have hair & make-up done by the time your photographer arrives.

 Another crucial component not to forget is travel time.
 Walking to the elevator, getting into the car, and driving to the location, takes time.
 Each time you get into the car, add 15 mins.
-A wedding day is a bit different than any other day.
+This is in addition to the time it takes for you to get from point A to point B. Wedding days are a bit different than any other day.
 It’s better to have enough time planned than to be rushed.